 Why refrigerators need to be level

 An unlevel refrigerator is not just an eyesore and an inconvenience, it also prevents it from working at peak performance.
 If your refrigerator is unlevel, it may cause fluctuations in temperature that could spoil your food.
+That's why leveling is one of the most important steps when installing a refrigerator.

 If your doors aren’t closing properly, or if the door switch isn’t actuating, then the culprit could be your unlevel refrigerator.
 You could also develop moisture problems, as well as an accumulation of frost on the evaporator coils which can hinder heat removal.
 If you’re experiencing other potential issues, check out our refrigerator troubleshooting guide.